AMC New HampshireA Chapter of the Appalachian Mountain Club

 AMC has highlighted a few special events occuring throughout 2025

-We welcome you to the New Hampshire Chapter of the Appalachian Mountain Club, the club’s second-largest chapter, with over 12,000 members.
+Welcome to the New Hampshire Chapter of the Appalachian Mountain Club, the club’s second-largest chapter with over 13,000 members.

 Chapter Posts and News